chanind/tensor-theorem-prover/README.md

 ## Acknowledgements

 This library borrows code and ideas from the earier library [fuzzy-reasoner](https://github.com/fuzzy-reasoner/fuzzy-reasoner).
-The main difference between these libraries is that tensor-theorem-prover supports full first-order logic using Resolution, whereas fuzzy-reasoner is restricting to Horn clauses and uses backwards chaining.
+The main difference between these libraries is that tensor-theorem-prover supports full first-order logic using Resolution, whereas fuzzy-reasoner is restricted to Horn clauses and uses backwards chaining.

 Like fuzzy-reasoner, this library also takes inspiration from the following papers for the idea of using vector similarity in theorem proving: